Get Started with Catalyst Center

 the certificate is self-signed, or the server is not sending the correct intermediate certificates.

-These messages display because the controller uses a self-signed certificate.
-For information about how Catalyst Center uses certificates, see the "Certificate and Private Key Support" section in the Cisco Catalyst Center Administrator Guide.
+These messages appear because the controller uses a self-signed certificate.
+For information about how Catalyst Center uses certificates, refer to "Certificate and private key support" in the Cisco Catalyst Center Administrator Guide.

 • Google Chrome: Click the Proceed to GUI-IP-address (unsafe) link.